dbuezas/lovelace-plotly-graph-card/readme.md

 - Click on releases/new draft from tag in github
 - The bundle will be built by the CI action thanks to @zanna-37 in #143
+- The version in the artifact will be set from the created tag while building.